How to: Create custom metrics in PowerMetrics

 What is a custom metric?

-Custom metrics are true to their name—a custom metric built using your own modelled data source.
-A modelled data source is the channel between your service (let’s say Google Analytics, for example) and the custom metric that you’ll create using that data.
+Custom metrics are true to their name—a custom metric built using your own data feed.
+A data feed is the channel between your service (let’s say Google Analytics, for example) and the custom metric that you’ll create using that data.

-By comparison, our instant metrics use pre-built connectors to third party services like HubSpot or Stripe, and we auto-model the data for you.
+By comparison, our instant metrics use pre-built connectors to third party services like HubSpot or Stripe, and we auto-model the data for you into a data feed.

-Custom metrics require you to pull your data into PowerMetrics from a data source created by you, like a spreadsheet, SQL query, or REST API.
-Then you can model this data to create custom metrics.
+Custom metrics require you to pull your data into PowerMetrics from something like a spreadsheet, SQL query, or REST API.
+Then you can create a data feed which you can use to create custom metrics.

-Once you’ve created your data source, PowerMetrics automates the data collection and starts to stack up your data history, but more on that to come later.
+Once you’ve created your data feed, PowerMetrics automates the data collection and starts to stack up your data history, but more on that to come later.

-PowerMetrics requires a modelled data source in order to create a metric.
-You can do this step in our data modeller tool.
-Why does the data source need to be modelled?
-For metrics to be used effectively, they need to be standardized.
+PowerMetrics requires a data feed in order to create a metric.
+You can do this step in our data feed editor.
+Data feeds ensure that your metric data is standardized in order to be used effectively.

 Think of metrics like building blocks.
 For metrics to fit together in order to compare time periods or dimensions, they need to have the same foundation.
 A standardized set of metrics gives you and your team a rich analytics and reporting system.

-A data model is a cleaner, simplified version of your data that is easy and quick to work with.
-When you model your data, you define and manipulate the data you want to include by applying formulas or data formats, like text, number, percentage, currency, date, or duration.
+A data feed is a cleaner, simplified version of your data that is easy and quick to work with.
+When you model your data in a data feed, you define and manipulate the data you want to include by applying formulas or data formats, like text, number, percentage, currency, date, or duration.

-Once your data is modelled, you can create a metric with it.
-It’s worth noting that a data model can be used to create multiple metrics—there’s no limitation to how many times you can use your data.
+Once your data feed is set up, you can create a metric with it.
+It’s worth noting that a data feed can be used to create multiple metrics—there’s no limitation to how many times you can use your data.

 How-to create a custom metric

 In this step, you’ll gather your data, whether it’s an Excel spreadsheet, an SQL query, or data you’ve exported from a cloud application.
-Ideally, you should try to make sure there is a relevant date with a timestamp that you can add to your data source, too.
-Once you have it ready to go, you’re ready to move into the second step: model it.
+Ideally, you should try to make sure there is a relevant date with a timestamp that you can add to your data feed, too.
+Once you have it ready to go, you’re ready to move into the second step: editing your data feed.

-In this step, you’ll bring your data into our data modeller.
+In this step, you’ll bring your data into our data feed editor.
 Here you’ll be able to further refine and format your data, like removing null values or fixing text discrepancies.
-You can also use formulas in the data modeller to populate additional columns in your data, or merge the model with another for a richer data set.
+You can also use formulas in the data feed editor to populate additional columns in your data, or merge the feed with another for a richer data set.

-When you’re modeling your data, it’s important to consider the metric you’re planning to create with it.
-Does your data source contain the right information, like numeric values you want to track or records to be counted?
-Are all of the dimensions you want to use in your metric available in your data source so you can segment your data and look at it from different perspectives?
-Think about the columns you need, the dimensions you want to filter by, and the time dimension and make sure it’s included in your data source so we can store it in your metric.
+When you’re editing your data feed, it’s important to consider the metric you’re planning to create with it.
+Does your data feed contain the right information, like numeric values you want to track or records to be counted?
+Are all of the dimensions you want to use in your metric available in your data feed so you can segment your data and look at it from different perspectives?
+Think about the columns you need, the dimensions you want to filter by, and the time dimension and make sure it’s included in your data feed so we can store it in your metric.

-A few other tips to be successful with the data modeller:
+A few other tips to be successful with the data feed editor:

 - Don’t over prepare your data.
 You want to have access to the flexibility and customization available in PowerMetrics